Changing the ESXi host root password

 Note:

-If Root password is forgotten, then you may refer Reset ESXI password through Host Profile.
+If the root password is forgotten, refer to Reset ESXi Root Password with Host Profile.